 Risk factor interviews are carried out with donors who test positive for transmissible diseases.
-For HIV the main risk factors are multiple sex partners.
+For HIV the main risk factor is multiple sex partners.
 For HCV the main risk factors are a history of intravenous drug use or a sexual partner with a history of intravenous drug use, a history of blood transfusion (prior to testing the blood for HCV), having been in prison and being born in Africa or Asia where HCV is more common.
-For HBV the main risk factor was being born overseas (especially the Caribbean), as well as a history of other sexually transmitted diseases, and a history of blood transfusion.
+For HBV the main risk factor was being born in Africa or Asia where HBV is more common.
+For HTLV the main risk factors were being born overseas (especially the Caribbean), as well as a history of other sexually transmitted diseases, and a history of blood transfusion.
 For Syphilis the main risk factor was a history of Syphilis.
 It should be noted that participation is voluntary and therefore there is only data for some donors, and that for many donors no risk factors were identified.